arnauruana/opengl-game2D/README.md

 # Game2D - Baba Is You

-This is a recreation of the game [Baba Is You](https://www.hempuli.com/baba/).
+This repository contains an OpenGL recreation of the game [*Baba Is You*](https://www.hempuli.com/baba/).
 It belongs to the first laboratory assignment of the videogames subject.
 (UPC-FIB-VJ)

 ## Authros ✒️